-Although the store had been generating a sales volume in excess of $150,000 per week, the store closed for several reasons, including a change in the ownership, deferred maintenance costs, and a series of health code violations stemming from a lack of attention and maintenance of the store building.
+Although the store had been generating a sales volume in excess of $150,000 per week, it closed for several reasons, including a change in the chain's ownership, deferred maintenance costs, and a series of health code violations stemming from a lack of attention and maintenance of the store building.
 Since the store's closure, the residents of Hoopa Valley have had to travel significant distances to get groceries.

 To successfully re-establish the grocery store, the project required a three-phase approach led by Greenway.

 Beginning with a process of Discovery, Greenway's team identified the Tribe's goals, priorities, and key concerns for a successful project.
 One result of this process was the Tribe's decision to own and operate the store as a Tribal Enterprise.
 The Tribe empaneled a Board of Directors, and Greenway guided this Board through the process of getting chartered and establishing its operating procedures.